 Specialist (or specialty doctor): A doctor who treats certain types of health care problems.
 For example, an orthopedic surgeon treats broken bones; an allergist treats allergies; and a cardiologist treats heart problems.
-In most cases, you will need a referral from your PCP to go to a specialist.
+In most cases, a member will need a referral from their PCP to go to a specialist.

-Specialty mental health services: Services for members who have mental health services needs that are higher than a mild to moderate level of impairment.
+Specialty mental health services (SMHS): Services for members who have mental health services needs that are higher than a mild to moderate level of impairment.